intershop/intershop-pwa/docs/guides/customizations.md

 - add the theme-prefix as the active theme in `package.json` and replace all active themes (if `--default` is used)
 - add the theme-prefix specific file `environment.<theme-prefix>.ts` which should be used for further theme configuration
 - add initial style files for styling customization under `src/styles/themes/<theme-prefix>`
-- add the theme-prefix `custom` for new Angular artifacts
+- add the theme-prefix to the override schematic `schematics/src/helpers/override/schema.json`
-- add the theme-prefix to the schematics `schematics/src/helpers/override/schema.json`
+- change the project prefix for new Angular artifacts from `ish` to `custom`
 - customize ESLint in `.eslintrc.json` to support your new theme files (specifically, the `project-structure` rule)

 > **NOTE:** If only one theme is active, PM2 will run the theme-specific SSR process in cluster mode on the default port (see [Building Multiple Themes](../guides/ssr-startup.md#building-multiple-themes)).